 - Triple P Parenting and Positive Discipline: a positive approach to parenting and discipline.

-Jill Silverman Director of the Petaluma Counseling Center License #MFC31242
+Jill Silverman, MA, LMFT Director of the Petaluma Counseling Center License #MFC31242

 Jill Silverman, is the director of the Petaluma Counseling Center.
 Licensed in 1993, Jill was in private practice in San Francisco for over 20 years.
 She moved to Petaluma in 1995 and opened the Petaluma Counseling Center in 2004, where she works with clients, collaborates with colleagues and trains intern therapists.
 She is on the faculty of the Counseling Psychology Department at Dominican University where she teaches courses for graduate students in Marriage and Family Therapy.